etignone/Deep-Reinforcement-Learning---Udacity-Nanodegree/Udacity_Nanodegree/Navigation_Project/README.md

 - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)
 - Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip)

+Place the environment in the same folder where you put the notebooks and the python files and unzip (or decompress) it

 #### 3. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.